A topic from the subject of Biochemistry in Chemistry.

 Procedure:

-2. Add a known amount of substrate to the solution.
+2. Add a known weight or volume of immobilized urease to each urea solution.

 Significance:

 This experiment demonstrates the practical application of immobilized enzymes in biochemical reactions.
 It provides insights into enzyme kinetics and the factors that influence enzyme activity.
-The technique of enzyme immobilization has significant applications in various fields, including biotechnology, pharmaceutical production, and environmental monitoring.
+The technique of enzyme immobilization has significant applications in various fields, including biotechnology (biosensors), pharmaceutical production (drug synthesis), and environmental monitoring (wastewater treatment).

 Share on: